 [Section 19A inserted: No. 23 of 2018 s.
 4.]

+19B.
+Investigations and Aboriginal ancestral remains

+(1) In this section —

+Aboriginal ancestral remains has the meaning given in paragraph (b)(iv) of the definition of Aboriginal cultural heritage in the Aboriginal Cultural Heritage Act 2021 section 12;

+Aboriginal Cultural Heritage Council means the body established under the Aboriginal Cultural Heritage Act 2021 section 20(1).

+(2) If a coroner investigating a death believes that the body is, or is likely to be, Aboriginal ancestral remains, the coroner must notify the Aboriginal Cultural Heritage Council.

+[Section 19B inserted: No. 27 of 2021 s.
+346(2).]

 20. Information to be provided to next of kin

 (1) A coroner who has jurisdiction to investigate a death must, as soon as practicable after assuming that jurisdiction, provide to any of the deceased person’s next of kin under section 37(5) the following information —